 We want you to make the most of your time at Sussex.
 Whether you need help with your studies, financial advice, or have concerns about your health - our network of services are here to support you.

-We operate a drop-in desk from Monday to Friday, 9am to 5pm, and you can book appointments with experienced advisers.
-Email firstname.lastname@example.org for more information
+You can also access confidential advice on health issues.
+The Student Life Centre operates a drop-in desk from Monday to Friday, 9am to 5pm, and you can book appointments with experienced advisers.

 You can also attend our confidential counselling service.
 Email email@example.com for more information.

 If you live in University-managed accommodation you can also speak to our Campus and Residential Support team.
-We offer welfare support and operate a drop-in desk from 10am to 10pm (Monday to Friday) in York House.
-For out-of-hours emergency support, you can contact our security team by calling 01273 873333.
+They offer welfare support and operate a drop-in desk from 10am to 10pm (Monday to Friday) in York House on campus.

 Email firstname.lastname@example.org for more information.